temporalio/documentation/docs/php-workflows.md

 It's sometimes necessary to limit the amount of time that a specific Workflow can run.
 Though, unlike [Activities](/docs/php-activities), Workflow timeouts are available primarily to protect the system from "runaway" Workflows that may end up consuming too many resources, and not intended to be used as a part of the business logic.
-So, there are a few important things to consider with Workflow timeout settings:
+There are a few important things to consider with Workflow timeout settings:

 1. When a Workflow times out, it is terminated without any notifications available to another application.
-2. You should always account for possible outages, such that if your Workers go down for an hour, for example, all of your Workflows don't time out.
+2. You should always account for possible outages, such that if your Workers go down for an hour, all of your Workflows won't time out.
 Start with infinite timeouts.
 3. The SDKs come equipped with timers and sleep APIs that can be used directly inside of Workflows to handle business logic related timeouts.

 #### Execution timeout

 - **Description**: This is the maximum amount of time that a Workflow should be allowed to run including retries and any usage of the "Continue-as-new" feature.
-The default is 10 years.
+The default value is set to 10 years.
 This is different from [Run timeout](#run-timeout).
 - **Use-case**: This is most commonly used for stopping the execution of a [cron scheduled Workflow](#cron-schedule) after a certain amount of time has passed.